How to lowercase a string in Python

 print(result)--OUTPUT--hello World! this is python.

-For more granular control, you can apply lower() to specific segments of a string using slicing.
-This technique involves breaking the string into parts, applying the method to only the desired sections, and then rejoining them.
+You can apply lower() to specific parts of a string by using slicing.
+This technique lets you break the string into segments, apply the method to only the desired pieces, and then rejoin them using the + operator to form a new string.
+Master these string slicing techniques for more precise text manipulation.

 Using str.translate() for custom case mapping